RyanLe2003/DTensorViz/README.md

 # DTensorViz
 DTensorViz is a domain specific language designed to help users learn and visualize operations on tensors, particularly operations that could be distributed in the context of distributed neural networks.
 Currently, DTensorViz supports only 2-dimensional tensors.
+For a more detailed breakdown of the language see [Documentation](docs/DTensorViz.pdf).

 ## Installation
 Before running this project, you need to install the following Python packages: